 I love how many skills kids can learn from History Pockets.
-They learn summarizing, answering short questions, fine motor skills (because there’s a lot of coloring, cutting and gluing), and even public speaking or craft skills.
+They learn summarizing, answering short questions, fine motor skills (because there’s a lot of coloring, cutting and gluing), and even public speaking sau craft skills.

 This really is an awesome series that would be great for almost everyone but you might not like it if you or your children aren’t crafty.

 M doesn’t like crafts much, but he tolerated this series just fine because we worked on the pockets together.
 I am actually relieved that I can slip some arts and crafts in with history so he is at least familiar with various mediums.